Wiring Diagrams for Ceiling Fan and Light Kit

 Wiring a Ceiling Fan Switch Loop

 Use this wiring when the source is at the fixture and you want to control the feed to both components with the same switch.
 Three-wire cable runs from the fan to the switch box and the source neutral is spliced to the white wire and to the fan neutral.
-The source hot is spliced to the red wire which is connected to the bottom terminals on the switch at the other end.
-The black wire is connected to the top terminal on the switch which runs power back to the fan where it is spliced to both the black fan wire and the blue light fixture wire.
+The source hot is spliced to the red wire which is connected to one terminal on the switch at the other end.
+The black wire is connected to the other terminal, running power back to the fan where it is spliced to both the black fan wire and the blue light fixture wire.
 The 3 speed fan is controlled with a pull chain switch on the fixture.

 Here the source is at the fan/light and a switch loop runs to the wall switch.
 The source is wired directly to the fan and also spliced through to the switch.
 With this arrangement the light is controlled with the wall switch and the fan is hardwired for pull-chain speed control.